Skip to main content

 slurm.conf

-The main configuration file includes cluster name, controller host, and process tracking settings.
-It contains an include directive:
+The main configuration file includes cluster name, controller host, process tracking settings, and always contains:

 include /etc/slurm/sind-nodes.conf